Tide Logo

 Noticed a strange transaction?
 Given your details to a suspicious contact?

-If you think you’ve been scammed, report it easily through our Fraud Rapid Response Team’s dedicated number:
+If you think you’ve been scammed, report it immediately to our Fraud Rapid Response Team by:

-From the UK: 159 (supported by Stop Scams UK)
+Calling 159 (supported by Stop Scams UK) if you're in the UK

-Report it once and we’ll take it from there - and keep you updated throughout.
+Report it once through your preferred option and we’ll take it from there.

 How to be sure before you send money or provide information